This article answers common questions about contacts in Lync.

 How do I add an internal contact to my Contacts list?

-In the Skype for Business (Lync) main window, go to Add a contact > Add a Contact in My Organization.
+In the Lync main window, go to Add a contact > Add a Contact in My Organization.

 In the search box, type the person’s name or email address.
 As you type, a list of people who match the search terms is displayed.